 The relatively low methylmercury levels expected in Site C reservoir fish are due to the low pre-existing levels of mercury and to the project's design.
 Because Site C will rely on the existing Williston Reservoir for most of its water storage, the extent of flooded land – which drives methylmercury production – at Site C is small compared to many reservoirs.

 Methylmercury monitoring program

-BC Hydro is working with Indigenous groups, communities and health authorities to develop a methylmercury monitoring plan for Site C to verify predicted levels of mercury in fish.
-The plan will include regularly measuring methylmercury levels in local fish and collecting information on how much fish people are eating.
+In collaboration with Indigenous groups, communities and health authorities, BC Hydro developed a Methylmercury Monitoring Plan for Site C to verify predicted levels of mercury in fish.
+The plan includes regularly measuring methylmercury levels in local fish and collecting information on how much fish people are eating.
 This information will be communicated, in partnership with health authorities, to Indigenous groups and the general public.